Online Course for High School Students

 Learn the engineering approach to the body

 Understand the difference between a scientist, an engineer and a biomedical engineer.
-Learn the engineering approach to medical problem solving and review current news stories on the topic.
-Discover the tools biomedical engineers are using.
+Explore the engineering approach to medical problem solving and review news stories on the topic.

 Master the practice of measuring; a key part of the engineering design process

 Discover why measurements are a critical part of the engineering design process.
-What do bioengineers measure?
-How do they do it exactly?
 Understand how bioengineers collect data and the many ways they put it to use.

 Be able to answer the question: how do skeletal muscles work?

-Look into the mechanical aspects of muscle tissue: learn the relationship between the length of a muscle and the magnitude of the force it can produce.
-Make predictions about the relationship between muscle length and muscle tension and confirm using data in the form of a graph.
+Look into the mechanics of muscle tissue: learn the relationship between the length of a muscle and the magnitude of the force it can produce.

 Investigate skeletal modeling

-Find out how to apply simple lever mechanics to the attachment of muscle to bone, and learn how engineers create and use body diagrams.
-Apply engineering specs to solve problems — such as how much weight a muscle can lift.
+Learn how to apply simple lever mechanics to the attachment of muscle to bone, and how engineers create and use body diagrams.
+Apply engineering specs to solve problems.

 Discover how the heart muscle works